cjphawes/green-unity-project-1/README.md

 ## Features

 We have 4 pages.
-Landing and opportunities page, become a member page with sign-up form and a completed sign-up page giving the user visual confirmation of sign-up completion.
+A landing page, an opportunities page with all the options for volunteering, a become a member page with a sign-up form and a completed sign-up page, giving the user visual confirmation of their successful sign-up form.

 ### Existing Features

 - **Navigation Bar**
-  - Featured on all 4 pages, includes the website name/logo and the navigation links.
-Theese are a Home, Opportunities and Become a member link.
+  - Featured on all 4 pages, it includes the website name/logo and navigation links.
+These are Home, Opportunities and Become a member links.
-  - It's identical on every page and there is an active styling on individual links to show the user which page they are currently on (apart from the completed signup page).
-This will aid the user with navigation without having to use the back button to navigate forwards and backwards.
+  - It's identical on every page and there is an active styling on the individual link related to that page, to show the user which page they are currently on (apart from the completed signup page).
+This will aid the user with navigation without having to use the browsers back and forwards button to navigate.

 ![nav_bar](/assets/README-file-images/nav-bar-of-handinhand-project.png)

 - **Footer**
-  - Featured on all 4 pages, includes 2 sections, one with contact details and the other with links to social media platforms.
+  - Featured on all 4 pages, it includes 2 sections, one with contact details and the other with links to social media platforms and the copyright notice.
-  - The email and phone numbers are accessible directly from the icon if the user has their email/calling set up on their device.
-The social media links externally go to the respective websites, this is so the user doesnt lose the page they are on, on the website.
+  - The email and phone numbers are accessible directly from the words themselves, if the user has their email/calling set up on their device.
+On smaller screen widths they are underlined for user visualisation that they are clickable links.
+  - The social media links externally go to their respective websites, this is so the user doesnt lose the page they're on within the website.

 ![footer](/assets/README-file-images/footer-of-handinhand-project.png)